 Additional Identification necessities:

 A The IRS requires you to date your letter.
 It must be dated on or before the 45th day following the close of the sale of Relinquished Property.
-Amherst requires the letter to be dated the day it is sent and received.

 B List the precise street number and name, specific condominium or lot identifier and state.
 Include zip code if possible.
 Nothing can be vague.